solenopsys/tp-shockwaves/readme.md

 - **Bash/Sh** - use it for system scripts in containers.

 ### Not recommend to use next languages
 - **JavaPlatform (Java, Scala, Kotlin)**  - use it only for integration with corporate and government systems don't use it in Converged Framework Microservices. (big footprint, not effective usage system resources, not usefully for microservices)
-- **Solidity** - use it only for integration Solechain width another blockchains.
 - **Any other exotic languages** - closure, lisp, etc. (small community)
 - **Any stupid languages** - PHP, Ruby, etc. (not effective, not secure, not fast)